Krane18/cortez.codes-resume-challenge/README.md

-# cortez.codes-resume-challenge
+# cortez.codes Resume-challenge
-My attempt at the cloud resume challenge
+My resume hosted on AWS.
+More to come!